benjaminjs/redux-nsync/README.md

 - Broadcast multiple cursor to all peers, not just host
 - Sync input values?
 - Look for alternatives to [PeerJS](http://peerjs.com)
+- Look into making screens the same size with viewport and css scale transforms.

 ## Example